 Jack Canfield—Much More than Chicken Soup!
 While many of you may know Jack Canfield from his Chicken Soup series, his work extends far beyond these popular books.
 Canfield started his career as a teacher, where he transitioned from teaching social studies to helping students increase their self-esteem.
 Today, Canfield teaches and coaches success principles and happiness to millions worldwide.

 National organization that helps families and individuals affected by cerebral palsy.
 It provides educational material about CP, parents and caregivers can be better prepared for raising a child affected by this developmental disorder.
 There are many cases of children with CP also being deafblind.
+Cerebral Palsy Group is an online resource for anyone who has been affected by cerebral palsy, birth injuries, or brain injuries.
+Our team was created so we can provide answers and all types of assistance needed to help improve the quality of life for loved ones and family members with cerebral palsy.

 Every state has at least one federally funded parent center, which provides parents of children with disabilities information about local educational services and their child's rights under IDEA.
 Visit this site to find your local parent center and browse general resources about special education.